emencia/diskette/docs/tips.rst

 These applications plugins must be configured to be dumped after their parent application dumps.
-If you don't follow this rule the dump process will work flawlessly but loading will fail, commonly because of foreign keys.
+If you don't follow this rule the dump process will work flawlessly but loading will fail, commonly because of foreign keys that does not exists yet.